A sink describes an external system you want Materialize to write data to, and provides details about how to encode that data.

 check out the dedicated

 Sizing a sink

+Sinks share the resource allocation of their cluster with all other objects in the cluster.
 Colocating multiple sinks onto the same cluster can be more resource efficient when you have many low-traffic sinks that occasionally need some burst capacity.

 The privileges required to execute this statement are:

 CREATEprivileges on the containing schema.